IDMEFv2/idmefv2-log-generator/README.md

 available player Python classes are:
 - PrintPlayer     a player that prints the rendered template
 - RecordPlayer    a player that records the rendered template in a list
+- SyslogPlayer    a player that logs the rendered template using syslog
 - URLPlayer       a player that makes a HTTP POST request with JSON rendered template

 positional arguments: